 Whether working out is your thing or not, distractions like uncomfortable workout shoes are the last thing we need.
 So, back to class time, where we’ll learn how to choose the best workout shoes that will help, not hurt us, as women in midlife.

-First, let’s talk about some of the fundamentals for workout shoe shopping and selection:
+First, let’s talk about some of the fundamentals for finding the best workout shoes for women when it comes to shopping and selection:

 - Bottom line, we are all unique, and for some of us that means our feet are really weird.
 Keep that in mind as you read this post.
 Some suggestions may not work for your particular tootsies.